Key Takeaways

 Workers' compensation injury claim

 Rodriguez owned a construction company before selling it last year.
 An employee now files a workers' comp claim for an injury from Rodriguez's ownership period.
-Tail insurance won't cover this because workers' compensation policies are occurrence-based and don't offer tail coverage.
+Tail insurance doesn't cover this because workers' compensation policies are occurrence-based and don't offer tail coverage.

 Directors and officers (D&O) liability claim against former board member